San Nicolas, Ilocos Norte: Climate

 San Nicolas has a tropical savanna climate with warm to hot temperatures year round.
-Temperatures dips sightly during the winter months between December to February.
+Temperatures dips sightly during the winter months between December and February.

 Demographics

 In the 2020 census, the population of San Nicolas, Ilocos Norte, was 38,895 people, with a density of sigfig 38,895/40.18.

 Religion

 Christianity is the predominant religion in the Philippines and is likewise the same in San Nicolas.
 Among the Christian denominations, the Catholic and Philippine Independent Churches make up the majority.
 Other Christian denominations represented in the town include Baptists, Pentecostals, Mormons, Charismatics and Jehovah's Witnesses, Church of God World Missions Phil.
 Inc. Below are the religious buildings situated in San Nicolas: